s4ke/Master-Thesis/src/md/043-cloudhaskell.md

-While users can already write concurrent applications with the help of Cloud Haskell using some of its libraries or even with the bare communication API, it seems like a good idea to write parallel programs in a less involved way.
-In the following section we will therefore explore the possibility of a Cloud Haskell based backend for the `ArrowParallel` interface given in this thesis after a short introduction to the API.
+While users can already write concurrent applications with the help of Cloud Haskell using some of its libraries or even with the bare communication API, it seems like a good idea to write parallel programs requiring less involvement from the user.
+In the following section we will therefore explore the possibility of a Cloud Haskell based backend for the `ArrowParallel` interface given in this thesis while explaining all the necessary parts of the API.
 For easier testing, we only work with a local-net Cloud Haskell backend in this thesis.
 The results, however, are transferable to other architectures as well.

 ## Node discovery and program harness